RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ### Overall Discussion

-(Basically a shortened version of all our discussions from above)
+(Basically a shortened version that combines all our discussions from above)

 In the preprocessing step, we decided to only grab 547 sample images from each class of emotion because one of the classes of emotion only had 547 sample images.
 Initially, we wanted more than 547 samples to train the model but having more than 547 samples will lead to bias in our model.
 Therefore, we only have 547 samples from each emotion class.
 The data was already downsized and gray-scaled so there wasn’t any other thing we would have done other than normalizing the pixels values of each image and dropping the columns “emotion” and “usage”.
 The column “emotion" is the classification of each image and the “usage” columns specify whether the image will be used for testing or training.
 We don't need these columns because we are doing unsupervised ML to classify each image and doing our own splitting of the images for testing and training.
 Before we do any machine learning, we wanted to check and remove any null data so it won’t impact the results of our model.